 If you are interested, these NASA guidelines (all 60 pages of them) are still available to view for free.
 The NASA example shows that you should be thorough when it comes to the way your brand is showcased as the best way to protect it no matter where and when it’s presented.

 If you have your brand guidelines in place, you have to find a way to monitor this consistency across different channels and countries.
 To ensure that, you can assemble a team or hire a branding agency to monitor the brand’s usage (many monitoring tools facilitate this task) and check whether it’s fully compliant with your guidelines.

 That’s the second element that should be considered more seriously.
 The knowledge about your brand guidelines should be accessible and common, both internally such as within the sales, marketing, and communication departments, and also externally for marketing and branding agencies, freelancers, contractors, and vendors.
 You can also create a short set of the best branding practices so that your brand stakeholders have quick access to the most important elements of your guidelines without the need to read the whole 60-page style guide.

 It is also very important to educate people about protecting the brand and why this approach is beneficial.
 This way, they will be more willing to help protect the brand and its visual identity.
 Even the best brand guidelines require occasional clarification, so we offer brand specialists support to help your team succeed.
 We provide brand training sessions and workshops (our brand governance services) to help employees understand the visual brand communication strategy.

 Do you want to know more about how our Brand Advisory team can assist you in increasing brand consistency?
-Watch the webinar.
+Watch our webinar about Brand Advisory

 If you want every involved party to present your brand correctly, provide them with easy-to-use tools that will facilitate their work.
 By these tools, we mean: